vikejs/vike-react/packages/vike-react-apollo/README.md

 #### `+LoadingComponent.ts`

 If you don't set `Loading`, a default loading component is used.
-You can customize this default by creating `+LoadingComponent.ts`:
+You can customize this default by defining the `LoadingComponent` config:
 ```tsx
 // +LoadingComponent.tsx